Backlash after CBS pulls 60 Minutes report on Salvadoran mega-prison

 The new leadership of CBS News is facing an outcry over alleged political interference in its coverage after a report on a controversial Salvadoran prison where the Trump administration has deported immigrants was pulled at the eleventh hour.

-Criticism of the network grew on Monday after an investigation into alleged abuses at El Salvador’s maximum – security Terrorism Confinement Centre (CECOT) was pulled just hours before it was scheduled to air on the flagship 60 Minutes current affairs programme the previous night.
+Criticism of the network grew on Monday after an investigation into alleged abuses at El Salvador’s maximum-security Terrorism Confinement Centre (CECOT) was pulled just hours before it was scheduled to air on the flagship 60 Minutes current affairs programme the previous night.

 The abrupt move led to accusations from inside 60 Minutes and across the US media landscape that the broadcaster’s parent company, Paramount Skydance, appeared to be censoring news content to curry favour with the Trump administration.